Real County, Texas

-Real County is a county located on the Edwards Plateau in the U.S. state of Texas.
+Real County (locally ɹiːˈæɫ ree-AL) is a county located on the Edwards Plateau in the U.S. state of Texas.
 As of the 2020 census, its population was 2,758.
 The county seat is Leakey.
 The county is named for Julius Real (1860–1944), a former member of the Texas State Senate.
 The Alto Frio Baptist Encampment is located in an isolated area of Real County southeast of Leakey.